-Regular caffeinated coffee can give you a pleasant caffeine buzz, but sipping decaf is a great way to enjoy the taste of coffee without the boost of caffeine.
+Regular caffeinated coffee can give you a pleasant caffeine buzz, but sipping decaf is a great way to enjoy the taste of coffee without the caffeine boost.

 In this article, I’ll explain whether half-caff coffee truly contains half the caffeine of a regular cup of joe.